rezoanahmed/travego-client/README.md

 * Has modal in booking page
 * User can book and provide service at a same time
 * Different Service Manage and Bookings Manage pages in user dashboard
+* Fully secured api has been used.
+Another user can't access other's information